Wildlife Studios raises $120 million for casual mobile games at $3 billion valuation

 CEO Victor Lazarte said in an interview with GamesBeat that the company isn’t raising money to acquire game studios.
 It will continue its model of creating and popularizing games using its own internal resources.
 He said the company plans to invest more than $200 million in the next two years to make Wildlife the “go-to place for the best game designers in the world.”

 “We are going to be the company that makes the lives of the game designers … the easiest,” Victor said.
-“We’re the company that is going to leverage their talents to create the best mechanics.”
+“We’re the company that is going to leverage its talents to create the best mechanics.”

 In the past eight months, the company has been able to launch more games with good results.
 Zooba has 8 million monthly active players, and Tennis Clash has 9 million.
 Overall, the company has more than 100 million monthly active players.